Kn0wledqe/rbx-classify/README.md

 # The End
 That's pretty much all there is to it.
 You can get pretty creative with Classify.
 How deep you want to take its functionality is completely up to you.

 That's all, folks.
-Hit my up on Discord (**FriendlyBiscuit#0445**) if you have any issues, questions, or suggestions.
+Hit me up on Discord (**FriendlyBiscuit#0445**) if you have any issues, questions, or suggestions.